 The sight is truly spectacular!

-San Gervasio ruins are a perfect little-known spot on Cozumel where you can learn more about Mayan history, and Kaokao Chocolate Factory is a great place to visit on a colder day to learn the process of making chocolate.
+San Gervasio ruins are a little-known spot on Cozumel where you can learn more about Mayan history, and Kaokao Chocolate Factory is a great place to visit on a colder day to learn the process of making chocolate.